jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.40 Ln

-Returns the natural logarithm of values in a raster..
+Returns the natural logarithm of values in a raster.

 *Parameters*: